REO Motor Car Company

-Early REO production
+Early production

 By 1907, REO had gross sales of $4.5 million, and the company was one of the four wealthiest automobile manufacturers in the U.S. After 1908, however, despite the introduction of improved cars designed by Olds, REO's share of the automobile market decreased due in part to competition from emerging companies like Ford and General Motors.

 REO added a truck-manufacturing division and a Canadian plant in St Catharines, Ontario, in 1910.
 Two years later, Olds claimed that he had built the best car he could, a tourer able to seat two, four, or five, with a 30–35 hp engine, 112 in wheelbase, and 32 in wheels, for $1,055 (not including top, windshield, or gas tank, which were US$100 extra); self-starter was $25 on top of that.

 In 1915, Olds relinquished the title of general manager to his protégé Richard H. Scott, and eight years later he ended his tenure as the company's presidency as well, retaining the position of chairman of the board.

 Perhaps the most famous REO episode was the 1912 Trans-Canada journey.
 Traveling 4,176 mi from Halifax, Nova Scotia, to Vancouver, British Columbia, in a 1912 REO special touring car, mechanic/driver Fonce V. (Jack) Haney and journalist Thomas W. Wilby made the first trip by automobile across Canada (including one short jaunt into northeastern Washington State when the Canadian roads were virtually impassable).

 From 1915 to 1925, under Scott's direction, REO remained profitable.
 In 1923, the company sold an early recreational vehicle, called the "Motor Pullman Car".
 Designed by Battle Creek, Michigan, newspaper editor J. H. Brown, the automobile included a drop-down sleeping extension, a built-in gas cooking range, and a refrigerator.
 During 1925, however, Scott, like many of his contemporaries/competitors, began an ambitious expansion program designed to make the company more competitive with other automobile manufacturers by offering cars in different price ranges.
 The failure of this program and the effects of the Great Depression caused such losses that Olds ended his retirement during 1933 and assumed control of REO again, but resigned in 1934.
 During 1936, REO abandoned the manufacture of automobiles to concentrate on trucks.
+In 1935, REO sold 5101 units and in 1936 it was 4227 trucks.
+In 1938, REO sold 2929 units and in 1939 it was 853 trucks.